About Gail

 Bio

-Gail Pasternack is a writer, storyteller, and ordained maggidah (Jewish storyteller and teacher).
+Gail Pasternack is a writer and storyteller.
 She tells re-envisioned folktales and writes contemporary stories.
-Gail was one of the editors and contributors of the anthology The Rooster Princess and Other Tales by her group the Jewish Women’s Storytelling Collective.
-Her writing has also appeared in Wanderlust Journal, Jewish Fiction.net, the New Mitzvah Stories for the Whole Family anthology, and the anthology The Fruit of Yitzhak’s Tree.
+Gail was one of the editors and contributors of the anthology The Rooster Princess and Other Tales, a feminist collection of folktales.
+Her writing has also appeared in anthologies and journals.
 Since 2015, Gail has served on the Board of Directors of Willamette Writers, and she led the organization as its president for five years.
 Gail holds a bachelor’s degree from Cornell University and a masters from Columbia University.
-A native New Yorker, she now lives with her husband and her dog, Leeta, in Portland, Oregon where she enjoys drinking cocktails, listening to live jazz, and dancing Argentine tango
+A native New Yorker, she now lives with her husband and her dog, Leeta, in Portland, Oregon where she enjoys drinking cocktails, listening to live jazz, and dancing Argentine tango.

 Blog